ShadowStonks/Discord-Bot/README.md

 These are the things you need to run this script:

 ```
-Python 3, TKInter and pyautogui.
+Python 3, TKInter, pynput and pyautogui.
 ```

 ### Installing Prerequisites